wavebyrd/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 2. In the **Data Assets** list, click the Data Asset name.
 3. Click **Generate Expectations**.
    :::note This might take a few minutes
    ExpectAI may take a few minutes to analyze your data and recommend personalized Expectations.
 You can navigate away from the page while ExpectAI works in the background.
-GX will send an [email alert](/cloud/alerts/manage_email_alerts.md) when your recommended Expectations are ready for review.
+GX will send an email when your recommended Expectations are ready for review.
    :::
 4. Review the recommended Expectations and **Approve** (✓) or **Reject** (✗) them within 48 hours.
 After 48 hours, any remaining recommendations will be discarded.
 5. Optional.
 [Run an ad hoc Validation](/cloud/validations/run_validations.md).